coolbluei/gt-oep/gt/hg_reader/README.md

 CONFIGURATION

-Extreme caveat: hg_reader looks for a text format named limited_html and uses that as its default.
+Extreme caveat: hg_reader looks for a text format named basic_html and uses that as its default.
 If you don't have such a format, it will use plain text, which is not good unless you like to see your pages decorated with HTML tags.
 Before you make any importers, go to admin/config/hg-reader/settings and select a text format.
 A future version of the module will create -- if the user approves -- a default text format upon installation.

 The other fields on the configuration page are mostly useful for development.
 You can stick with the defaults.